Annual Public Hunting Permit /

 - Hunt white-tailed deer, feral hogs, dove, quail, turkey, waterfowl, rabbit, squirrel and more.

 - Over 180 hunting areas, including wildlife management areas, state parks and approximately 120 dove and small game areas leased from private landowners.

 - Youth Only and Youth/Adult hunts for deer, waterfowl, dove, rabbit, squirrel and feral hogs.

 - Youth under age 17 may access these areas for free with a permitted adult.

-- Fishing, camping, hiking, nature watching, photography and equestrian use are also available on these areas
+- Fishing, camping, hiking, nature watching, photography and equestrian use are also available on certain areas.

 - A $12 Limited Public Use (LPU) Permit provides access to the same areas as the APH at a reduced cost for fishing, hiking, camping, bird watching, picnicking, wildlife viewing and equestrian use (where allowed).

 APH and LPU Permit holders receive a printed Map Booklet for Public Hunting Lands listing available areas, facilities, maps, rules, and schedules.
 This information is also found online on these pages.

 - Any retail hunting and fishing license dealer (such as sporting goods stores).

 - The license sales phone line at 1-800-TX-LIC-4U and online here by paying with Visa, Discover or MasterCard.